Results.

 |

-Court exercised discretion to reopen pleadings and accept a late Response in a death‑penalty fair‑trial and equality claim.
+Court reopened pleadings to accept the State’s late response in a death‑penalty fair‑trial complaint.

 |